With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

-You’ll also enjoy exploring its mountainous landscape, tribal villages, unique museums, parks, wild nightlife, fantastic spas and admiring its beautiful architecture.
+This is the kind of place where you can enjoy exploring its mountainous landscape, tribal villages, unique museums, parks, wild nightlife, fantastic spas and admiring its beautiful architecture.
 Whether you’re looking for an adventure-filled holiday or spiritual journey Chiang Mai has got you covered.

-19 Great Things To Do In Chiang Mai
+The Best Things To Do In Chiang Mai

 Hike up Doi Suthep